 Read label directions carefully, as not all herbicides do a good job of killing poison sumac.
 Glyphosate is a very common broad-spectrum herbicide that will kill poison sumac.
 But rather than diluting it with water as is usually done when using glyphosate on grasses or broadleaf weeds, poison sumac calls for the herbicide to be used at near full strength.
 Follow label directions for using the product on woody plants such as sumac.

 Choose a Sunny Day

-Herbicide eradication works best on sunny days with little wind.
+Herbicide eradication works best on sunny days with a temperature over 70 degrees Fahrenheit and little wind.
 Make sure there is no rain in the forecast that will wash off the chemical before it kills the plant.
 Don't spray if rain is predicted within 24 hours of treatment.

 Prepare your herbicide according to the package directions.
-Some products might need to be mixed with water inside a pump sprayer.
+Some products might need to be mixed with water inside a pump sprayer, but the concentration may be quite different when used on a woody plant such as poison sumac.
+In other cases, the manufacturer may recommend painting on the undiluted herbicide at full strength.
 Always wear protective clothing when you're handling herbicide.

 It's ideal to spray the poison sumac when it's fully leafed out.
 This means going after it during the height of its growing season, which is generally late spring to mid-summer.
 If the sumac limbs have engulfed a tree, carefully apply the herbicide onto the leaves to avoid damaging the tree with overspray.